 - Italian breakfast is normally a cup of coffee (with milk) and a pastry

-Things to know traveling to Italy first time – Lunch breaks in Italy
+The first trip to Italy – Lunch breaks in Italy

 This is something I had to get used to while I was living there, but also something that you must adapt to while visiting as a tourist.

-Supermarkets and shops are often closed between 1 and 4 PM, because of launch break.
+Supermarkets and shops are often closed between 1 and 4 PM, because of the lunch break.

 Also, restaurants close between 3 or 4 PM and 7 PM, therefore I sometimes was left starving because I forgot to eat or the tight schedule did not allow a lunch break.